A quick breakdown of mouse poison baits

 Of course, if none of those options seem particularly appealing as well, you can also call mice exterminators.

-Mouse bait buying guide
+Mouse poison buying guide

 - How much mouse poison would you need exactly?
 Different mouse and rat poisons can in different quantities.
 Some come in large buckets of hundreds of pieces/ blocks/pellets, while others consist of just several dozen.
 Neither option is inherently better or worse than the other, but they both just have their uses.
-If you have a huge farm that you want to thoroughly rodent-proof, then it’s better to buy a lot of mouse baits.
+If you have a huge farm that you want to thoroughly rodent-proof, then it’s better to buy a lot of mouse poisons.
 If, instead, you just want to treat your apartment or small house against mice, then buying a giant bucket of several hundred rodent bait blocks might be an overkill.

 - Longevity matters – do you want to exterminate existing mouse only or do you want to also prevent the follow up spreading of new rodent infestations?
 The sad reality is that if you’ve got rats or mice once, you’ll likely get them again.
-That’s why a lot of homeowners tend to just leave the mouse baits in place even after all the rodents have been exterminating – as a deterrent against further invasions.
-And while this is a sound plan, sadly mice baits can only last so long.
-So, if you plan on using your mouse baits for more than just killing off several rodents but instead you want to keep the baits around, go for a product that can last in the open for a long as possible and – preferably – one that can repel mold, mildew, and other similar problems.
+That’s why a lot of homeowners tend to just leave the mouse poison in place even after all the rodents have been exterminating – as a deterrent against further invasions.
+And while this is a sound plan, sadly mice poison baits can only last so long.
+So, if you plan on using your mouse poison for more than just killing off several rodents but instead you want to keep the baits around, go for a product that can last in the open for a long as possible and – preferably – one that can repel mold, mildew, and other similar problems.

 - Pellets or blocks?
 The basic difference between pellets and blocks is insignificant – after all, rodents can chew on the blocks as easily as they can eat the pellets pretty much regardless of their size.
 The main difference this choice makes for you is where you’ll want to put the mice poison.
 For smaller mouse traps and bait stations, pellets make more of a sense as they can fit more easily.
-However, in larger mouse traps and bait stations, block mice bait can also work well.
-Additionally, if you just want to place the bait by itself somewhere, the block is a more manageable option unless you want to have poisonous pellets scattered all around the place.
+However, in larger mouse traps and bait stations, block mice poison can also work well.
+Additionally, if you just want to place the poison bait by itself somewhere, the block is a more manageable option unless you want to have poisonous pellets scattered all around the place.
 Also, cubes and blocks are easier to string on a wire of that’s how you’d rather set them up for your unwanted rodent guests.

 - Make sure that the bait is attractive enough for its rodent targets.
 Mice and rats aren’t really known for being picky eaters but like everyone else, they do have their preferences.
 If you want them to take a bite or two out of the poisonous rat and mouse baits then said baits need to be as tasty and as attractive as possible to them.
-A lot of subpar baits are often just ignored by your rodent invaders and that’s not something that you want to see happen.
-Of course, you can’t really “taste” the mouse baits yourself, so you’ll need to rely on reviews to form your opinion.
+A lot of subpar poison baits are often just ignored by your rodent invaders and that’s not something that you want to see happen.
+Of course, you can’t really “taste” the mouse killer baits yourself, so you’ll need to rely on reviews to form your opinion.

 Keep in mind!